miki151/keeperrl_wiki/Creature/Spell/Spell_Guide.md

 -   Supplants (basic) Healing.
 -   Cooldown: 31 base, 10 minimum.

 Restores the caster or an adjacent target to full hit points, but does not restore damaged or destroyed limbs.
+Does not affect Materialization.

 ### Expert Healing